The Quick Catch

 Frame Material: Graphite vs. Aluminum

 Graphite frames are lighter and cheaper to manufacture.
 They flex slightly under heavy loads, which can affect gear mesh over time.
 Most entry-level baitcasting reels use graphite frames — that's expected at this price point.
 Aluminum frames are more rigid, maintain gear alignment better under stress, and handle heavier line and cover more reliably.
 Some reels in the $80–$100 range offer aluminum side plates with a graphite frame body — that's the sweet spot for budget buyers.
+This is a finding echoed by Outdoor Life's tested budget baitcaster breakdown.
 If you're flipping into thick vegetation or pulling fish out of dock pilings, prioritize frame rigidity over weight savings.

 Bearing Count and Smoothness

 More bearings don't always mean a smoother reel — but under 4 bearings, you'll feel it.
 A good entry level baitcasting reel should have at least 5+1 ball bearings (the "+1" is a roller bearing on the anti-reverse).
 Most reels in this price range land between 5+1 and 7+1.
 Shielded stainless steel bearings hold up better to moisture and debris than unshielded.
-This is especially true for bearing maintenance; cleaning and lubricating them regularly with premium light oil extends their performance significantly.
+This is especially true for bearing maintenance; cleaning and lubricating them regularly with premium light oil (see our complete baitcaster cleaning and maintenance guide) extends their performance significantly.

 Optimal Equipment Configurations